Custom Installation and Uninstallation of Components

 In this section

-If necessary, you can choose to install or uninstall only certain Dr.Web for UNIX Internet Gateways components by installing or uninstalling the respective packages.
-Perform custom component installation or uninstallation the same way the product was installed.
+If necessary, you can choose to install or uninstall only certain Dr.Web Gateway Security Suite components by installing or uninstalling the respective packages.
+Perform custom installation or uninstallation the same way Dr.Web Gateway Security Suite was installed.

 To reinstall a component, you can uninstall it first and then install again.

-If it is required to install Dr.Web for UNIX Internet Gateways with the limited functionality, instead of installation of the root meta-package from the repository or from the universal package, you can install only component packages that provide the required functionality.
+If you need to install Dr.Web Gateway Security Suite with limited functionality, you can install only component packages that provide the necessary functionality instead of installing a root meta-package from the repository or from the universal package.
 The packages required to resolve dependencies will be automatically installed.
-The table below displays component sets designed to resolve typical Dr.Web for UNIX Internet Gateways tasks.
-In the column Package for Installation, there is a list of packages required for installation to obtain the specified component suite.
+The table below displays component sets designed to resolve typical Dr.Web Gateway Security Suite tasks.
+The Packages for Installation column lists packages required for installation to obtain the specified component set.

 Packages for Installation